reefland/motd/README.md

 The duplicate files are different versions of the same, use either one of them.
 E.g. `30-zpool-simple` will not print usage bars.

 The script `36-diskstatus` will grep either *journalctl* or *syslog* for `smartd` entries to read last self-test result.
-You have to enable smartd monitoring & run regular self-tests for it to display anything.
+For non-NVMe devices, you have to enable smartd monitoring & run regular self-tests for it to display anything.
 The nvme client is required to get NVMe device errors and wear leveling.

 If you use `50-fail2ban` you should comment out the `compress` option in `/etc/logrotate.d/fail2ban`, so that the logs are not compressed and can be read by grep.